Explaining the impact on users of the end of support for CentOS Linux!

 These two distributions, like the traditional CentOS Linux, are free to use and compatible with RHEL, making them popular options for migrating from CentOS Linux

-In addition, security updates and patches are continuously provided, ensuring safe operation.
-If you are considering migrating, also take a look at CentOS server migration solutions
+Furthermore, we continuously provide security updates and patches, ensuring safe operation.
+If you are considering migration, please also check out our CentOS server migration solution

 ● Use of external services